drtyhlpr/rpi23-gen-image/README.md

 ##### `ENABLE_NONFREE`=false
 Allow the installation of non-free Debian packages that do not comply with the DFSG.
 This is required to install closed-source firmware binary blobs.

+##### `ENABLE_WIRELESS`=false
+Download and install the required non-free closed-source firmware binary blob that is required to run the internal wireless interface of the Rasberry Pi model 3.
+This parameter is ignored if the specified `RPI_MODEL` is not 3.

 ##### `ENABLE_RSYSLOG`=true
 If set to false, disable and uninstall rsyslog (so logs will be available only